numblr/datagenerator/README.md

 The main class of the library provides is the *GeneratorDataSet* that is based on an inventory of records and provides generators that create batches of data based on the records in the inventory.

 A typical inventory would consists of unique file names with an associated target label.
-During data generation for each file name entry the associated file is loaded and processed into a feature vector.
-In addition the target label associated with the entry is encoded into some scalar or vector representation.
-The batches of featurized data and encoded targets are fed to the model for training via a python generator that loops over the inventory in each epoch.
+During data generation for each file name entry the associated file is loaded and processed into a feature vector (or array).
+In addition, the target label associated with the entry would be encoded into some scalar or vector representation.
+The batches of featurized data and encoded targets are fed to the model for training via a python generator that iterates over the inventory in each epoch.

 ## General concept